elliehelisky/elh-dwm/README.md

 - libXinerama-devel
 - libXft-devel
 - freetype-devel
+- All dependencies that are included with the previously stated

 # Optional
 By default, I am using ST, rofi, spectacle, and nemo.
 If you do not wish to use any of these, you can edit config.def.h to replace st with a terminal of your choice, rofi with dmenu, etc.